About

 Spooky Chorizo Hand Pies - A scrumptious savory snack for your Halloween party!
 Easy and fun to make too. #HalloweenSnacks #HalloweenRecipes #HandPies #SnackRecipes

-Are you looking for a simple yet scrumptious savory snack for your Halloween party?
+Looking for simple yet scrumptious savory snacks as Halloween party food ideas?
 Then these Spooky Chorizo Hand Pies will be the PERFECT choice!
-They are stuffed with a flavor-packed filling thanks to Cacique®!
+They are stuffed with a flavor-packed filling thanks to Cacique!

-A box full of Cacique products, from cheese and meat products.
+A box full of Cacique products, featuring cheese and meat products.

-The Chorizo filling, and cheese in separate bowls, ready to be used to make hand pies.
+The chorizo filling and cheese in separate bowls, ready to be used to make the hand pies.

-Oaxaca cheese and manchego cheese on a layer of pie crust.
+Oaxaca cheese and manchego cheese on a Jack-o\'-lantern shaped layer of pie crust on a marble surface.

 These spooky chorizo hand pies are really fun to make as well!
 It’s a great Halloween food project to do with your kids too.
 You can get pumpkin cookie cutters, and use the mini triangle and round cutters to cut out the faces.